zaldre/blog/content/posts/gateway.md

 For my home lab setup, I chose <a href="https://gateway.envoyproxy.io">Envoy Gateway</a> as the implementation.
 Envoy is battle-tested, performant, and has excellent observability.
 Plus, the Envoy Gateway project makes it dead simple to deploy, it's just a Helm chart.

 In this example we will be keeping it simple and using 1 Gateway that will handle both internal (LAN) and external (WAN) traffic.
-In production, you'd likely want to create 2 different Gateways using 2 Loadbalancers to create the required segregation
+In production, you'd likely want to create 2 different Gateways using 2 Load Balancers to create the required segregation.

 ### Installation ###